pottmar/ACT-test/pages/mydoc/regulatory.md

 The ACT Executive Committee reports to the ACT PI Group and provides oversight for the project.
 Reporting to the ACT Executive Committee are five work groups, as outlined in the figure below:

-{% include image.html file="ACT_Structure.png" url="https://raw.githubusercontent.com/pottmar/ACT-Documents/master/ACT_Structure.png" alt="Structure" caption="This is a sample caption" %}
+{% include image.html file="structure.png" alt="Structure" caption="This is a sample caption" %}

-{% include image.html file="helpapi.svg" url="http://idratherbewriting.com/documentation-theme-jekyll/mydoc_help_api/" alt="Building a Help API" caption="A help API provides a JSON file at a web URL with content that can be pulled into different targets" max-width="600" %}

 ## ACT Site Responsibilities
 Each ACT site is expected to adhere to the following: